pwaring/cv/cv.md

     - Developed online wholesale insurance trading platform, written in PHP with MySQL/Percona for data storage.
     - Designed and built automated invoicing and credit control system, handling over £30m of annual premiums.
     - Automated a wide range of repetitive tasks, including production of Excel reports, eliminating re-keying errors and reducing turnaround time.
-    - Built two new insurance products from scratch: commercial combined and automated breakdown quotations.
-Managed the full process from initial meetings with suppliers through to implementation, reviewing contracts, and launch within agreed deadlines.
+    - Built two new insurance products from scratch, including managing the full process from initial meetings with suppliers through to implementation, reviewing contracts, and launch within agreed deadlines.
     - Translated underwriting criteria into an XML web service with a REST API, providing 10,000 quotes per month for a salary sacrifice scheme used by over twenty medium and large UK companies.
     - Worked with a wide range of external partners, including UK insurers, Experian and the Motor Insurers' Bureau.